Shauna C. Bryce, Esq. is a leading expert in career development, career transition, and career portfolios for lawyers.

-Her mission is to help lawyers get jobs and build careers, using proven strategies she developed through her combined nearly 20 years as a practicing attorney, a member of a law firm hiring committee, and a career adviser.
+Her mission is to help lawyers get jobs and build careers, using proven strategies she developed through her combined 20 years as a practicing attorney, a member of a law firm hiring committee, and a career adviser.

 - Maximizing their law school experience and ability to win legal or law-related employment at graduation,